Titus Young

-Titus Demetrius Young, Sr. (born August 21, 1989) is a former American football wide receiver.
-He played in the National Football League from 2011 to 2012.
-He was selected by the Detroit Lions in the second round of the 2011 NFL Draft.
-He played college football at Boise State University.
+Titus Demetrius Young, Sr. (born August 21, 1989) is an American former professional football player who was a wide receiver for the Detroit Lions of the National Football League (NFL) from 2011 to 2012.
+He played college football for the Boise State Broncos and was selected by the Lions in the second round of the 2011 NFL draft.

-High school and college career
+Early life and college

 Young starred as a two-way wide receiver and defensive back, known as a hard hitting safety at University High School in Los Angeles before going to Boise State in 2007.
 He had 204 receptions for 3,063 yards and 25 touchdowns in his collegiate career—the most in school history at the time—including 71 receptions for 1,215 yards and 9 touchdowns in 2010.
 During a 42–7 win over the Hawaii Warriors he had a career long reception for 83 yards.

 Young was frequently in trouble during his time at Boise State.
 He frequently missed workouts and argued with coaches.
 He was forced to sit out the first quarter of the 2007 Hawaii Bowl for an undisclosed violation of team rules.
 On October 11, 2008, Broncos coach Chris Petersen suspended Young for at least three games, again for an undisclosed violation of team rules.
-Two weeks later, Petersen extended the suspension indefinitely; in Petersen's words, Young and the Broncos "just need some time apart."
+Two weeks later, Petersen extended the suspension indefinitely; in Petersen's words, Young and the Broncos "just need some time apart".
 He didn't play again for the rest the season.

 Professional career

 Draft

-Young declared himself eligible for the 2011 NFL Draft.
+Young declared himself eligible for the 2011 NFL draft.
 Despite his considerable talent, concerns about his behavior (one pre-draft training facility reportedly kicked him out just hours after he showed up due to his poor attitude) led many NFL teams to pass on him in the 2011 draft.